vidhyakrish/backbone-book-library/readme.md

 Setup:

-Run 'Grunt' on commandline from the folder 'Backbone_app'.
+Run 'Grunt' on commandline from the folder 'Backbone_app' or where the app resides.

-server will run  on port 8080.
+Server will run  on port 8080 on the local ip address.
+You can connect to the server http://localhost:8080/

 Other info: